HOME

 The Basics

 The basics of Philosophy for Children are straightforward.
 Children, or older students, share some reading, listening or viewing with their teacher.
 The children take some thinking time to devise their own questions.
-They choose a question that interests them and discuss it together with the teacher's help.
-The teacher is concerned with getting children to welcome the diversity of each other's initial views and to use those as the start of a process of questioning assumptions, developing their own opinions with supporting reasons, analysing significant concepts and generally applying the best reasoning and judgement they are capable of to the question they have chosen.
+They choose a question that interests them and, with the teacher's help, discuss it together.
+The teacher is concerned with the getting children to welcome the diversity of each others' initial views and to use those as the start of a process of that involves the children questioning assumptions, developing opinions with supporting reasons, analysing significant concepts and generally applying the best reasoning and judgement they are capable of to the question they have chosen.

 In the longer term, the teacher aims to build the children's skills and concepts through appropriate follow-up activities, thinking games and the orchestration of connections between philosophical discussions, life and the rest of the school curriculum.